jwnorm/variable_selection/README.md

 ## Overview

 This is project is based on the QSAR Bioconcentration data set from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/510/qsar+bioconcentration+classes+dataset).
-The Quarto Document walks through a variable selection analysis through a variety of techniques.
-There is also a section on regularization and prediction.
+The Quarto Document walks through a variable selection analysis through a variety of techniques, including stepwise and elastic net regression.
+There is also sections on regularization, prediction, and model comparison.